cobusc/estatsdb/README.md

 }
 ```

-As for the *set* function, the primary key values *must* always be specified.
+As for the *set* function, the table name and primary key values *must* always be specified.
 At least *one* metric value is required.
 If the value to update was not set before, the new value is set.
 Otherwise, the existing value is incremented with the specified value.